-- 23.12 The procedure for identifying employees for lay-off shall be as detailed in clause 23.13. - 23.13 (a) Probationary employees without tenure: - (i) The order of lay-off of probationary employees without tenure shall be determined in the first instance by the date of full-time appointment to York University, those most recently appointed being the first to be laid-off. - (ii) When the date of full-time appointment to York University is the same for two (2) or more employees, the order of lay-off shall be determined by the date of first full-time academic appointment anywhere, those most recently appointed being the first to be laid-off. - (iii) When the dates specified in (i) and (ii) above are the same for two (2) or more employees, the order of lay-off shall be determined by the date of first degree or equivalent qualification, those with the most recent first degree or equivalent qualification being the first to be laid-off.
+(b) Probationary employees without tenure:

-(iv) When the dates specified in (i), (ii), and (iii), above, are the same for two (2) or more employees, the order of lay-off shall be determined by random selection.
+- (i) The order of lay-off of probationary employees without tenure shall be determined in the first instance by the date of full-time appointment to York University, those most recently appointed being the first to be laid-off. - (ii) When the date of full-time appointment to York University is the same for two (2) or more employees, the order of lay-off shall be determined by the date of first full-time academic appointment anywhere, those most recently appointed being the first to be laid-off. - (iii) When the dates specified in (i) and (ii) above are the same for two (2) or more employees, the order of lay-off shall be determined by the date of first degree or equivalent qualification, those with the most recent first degree or equivalent qualification being the first to be laid-off. - (iv) When the dates specified in (i), (ii), and (iii), above, are the same for two (2) or more employees, the order of lay-off shall be determined by random selection.

-(b) Employees with tenure:
+(c) Employees with tenure: